Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

 What are the grounds for divorce in Dallas?

-In Dallas, a divorce can be filed on either no-fault or fault grounds.
+In Dallas, a divorce can be filed on no-fault or fault grounds.
 No-fault grounds include insupportability, meaning the marriage cannot continue due to conflict or discord.
-Fault grounds can include adultery, cruelty, abandonment, conviction of a felony, or living apart for at least three years.
+Fault grounds may include adultery, cruelty, abandonment, felony conviction, or living apart for at least three years.

 How long does the divorce process take?

-The timeline for a divorce in Dallas can vary.
-By law, there is a mandatory 60-day waiting period from the date the petition is filed.
-However, the process can take longer if the case is contested or if there are complex issues to resolve.
+Texas law includes a 60-day waiting period from the date of filing the petition.
+The process may take longer if the case is contested or involves complex issues.

 What is the difference between contested and uncontested divorce?

-In an uncontested divorce, both parties agree on all major issues, such as property division, child custody, and support, allowing for a quicker resolution.
-A contested divorce occurs when the spouses cannot agree on one or more issues, requiring court intervention to reach a settlement.
+An uncontested divorce occurs when both spouses agree on all major issues, such as property division, child custody, and support, allowing for a quicker resolution.
+Contested divorces arise when spouses cannot agree on issues, requiring court intervention to reach a settlement.

 How is property divided?

-Texas is a community property state, meaning most property acquired during the marriage is considered jointly owned and will be divided equitably by the court.
-This does not always mean a 50/50 split, as the court considers various factors to ensure a fair distribution.
+Texas follows community property laws, so property acquired during marriage is considered jointly owned and will be divided equitably by the court.
+This division is not always a 50/50 split; the court considers factors to ensure fairness.

 What about child custody and support?

-Child custody in Dallas is determined based on the best interests of the child.
-Texas encourages joint custody arrangements where possible.
-Child support is calculated using state guidelines, taking into account the income of both parents and the needs of the child.
+Courts in Dallas decide child custody based on the child’s best interests.
+Texas law favors joint custody when possible.
+Child support is calculated under state guidelines, considering both parents’ income and the child’s needs.

 How can a divorce attorney help me?

-A divorce attorney in Dallas can provide valuable guidance and representation throughout the divorce process.
-They can help negotiate settlements, ensure your rights are protected, and navigate the complexities of legal proceedings to achieve the best possible outcome for you.
+A divorce attorney in Dallas provides guidance and representation throughout the divorce process.
+They negotiate settlements, protect your rights, and help you navigate legal complexities to pursue the best outcome.

 Consult With a Divorce Lawyer in Dallas